 Michel Batisse Award for Biosphere Reserve Management

 This prize is awarded each year in memory of Dr Michel Batisse for excellence in the management of the biosphere reserves in line with the recommendations of the Seville Strategy.

-The deadline for submission of application forms for 2016 Michel Batisse Award is 30 November 2015.
+The deadline for submission of application forms for the 2016 Michel Batisse Award is extended to the 31st December 2015.

 Case studies must be submitted each year during which a MAB-ICC session is due to be convened.
 All case studies must be submitted through, and have the endorsement of, the respective MAB National Committees, and/or the UNESCO National Commissions of the country concerned.